ROBOTIS-GIT/emanual/docs/en/parts/controller/cm-5.md

 **For CM-5, the firmware must be updated to use Roboplus instead of the Behavior Control Programmer(the old version).**
 **Please refer to [Firmware Update] on how to updated firmware in RoboPlus Manager.**
-- It is used to control Dynamixel and the peripherals, and it can connect Dynamixel(AX/MX Dynamixel... etc.).
+- It is used to control DYNAMIXEL and the peripherals, and it can connect DYNAMIXEL(AX/MX DYNAMIXEL... etc.).
 - Specific motions can be edited and saved through [RoboPlus Motion].
 The saved motion (mtn file) can be always executed by [RoboPlus Task], and also the motions of each part can be controlled by writing the task codes for control.

 - RoboPlus Motion